ZawMT/CodeBook-CSharp/README.md

 2022-11-04 1438: The name is changed to CodeBook-Cs - since the codes will not be only C# but other C as well (C++14, Standard C, etc.)

 ## Convention
 In a project, general informative comments will be added like CodeBookNote#Number.
 Therefore, to know about a project look for CodeBookNote#0 in the particular project.
 If a comment is written in a place which can be easily overlooked, this tag will be added to the comment so it will not be missed out CodeBookNote#.
 All the comments will be informative here in this CodeBook.
+Further reading suggestions can be found in the comments as well.

 The projects can be tested by using Visual Studio 2019.